CelineSahara/RateMyCoworkersRides/README.md

 Ran a red light, good tunes, decent at parking
 Helped a sister out when she should not have walked home. ily hans

+Jeff V.  3.5★
+Nice car with AWD but had a very messy passenger seat.
+More empty cups of coffee than I can count on both hands

 Jeremy O.  4.75★
 Nice car that could fit a bike